-Some excel at lengthening, others at volumizing, others at separating and curling, still others at tinting your lashes to heretofore unknown depths of blackness — which is all part of the fun in choosing a mascara these days.
-And the challenge.
-To help narrow down the options, we spoke to 18 makeup artists about their favorite mascaras, whether they be waterproof, clump-proof, flakeproof, or vegan.
-No matter which you choose, here’s a tip from makeup artist Lauren Aiello on the best technique for generally enhancing thickness and giving you an extra lift: “After applying a coat to the underside of your lashes, look down and apply one to the top, starting from the root and combing through, flicking upwards at the ends.”
+No matter which you choose, here’s a tip from makeup artist Lauren Aiello on the best technique for enhancing your lashes’ thickness and giving them an extra lift: “After applying a coat to the underside of your lashes, look down and apply one to the top, starting from the root and combing through, flicking upward at the ends.”
 And of course, to magnify the results, always go for a second coat.

 Best overall mascara

 Volumizing, defining | Washable | Conic nylon brush with full, soft bristles